csi-addons/spec/replication/README.md

   // to uniquely identify this specific replication
   // vs all other replications supported by this plugin. string replication_id = 3 [(alpha_field) = true];
+  // If specified, this field will contain volume or volume group id
+  // for replication.
+  ReplicationSource replication_source = 4;
 }

 // GetVolumeReplicationInfoResponse holds the information to send the